 Now, he’s on track to graduate with his bachelor’s degree in July.
 He credits WGU’s flexibility, its emphasis on students setting their own independent learning paths, and the constant access to a mentor-led support system with his success.

-"I immediately felt connected to my mentors, really felt that that style was good for me," he said.
+"I immediately felt connected to my mentors, really felt that style was good for me," he said.
 "I was a very independent learner already and didn’t really like a lot of hand-holding.
 They could help me navigate any problems I was experiencing without really getting too much into the academics, which, for the most part, I didn’t need too much help on."
 Of course, when he did need academic or subject-matter help, course mentors were there for him too.

 He’s looking to spend many more years continuing to work—either in a career or a volunteer capacity, or most likely some of both.
 What’s most important is that he’s not ready to leave the workforce.
 He loves being with people, loves using his brain, and loves putting his passions into action.
 Health IT is an exciting, new field, and Larry sees in it a career that will allow him to take part in major changes that will help healthcare professionals focus on promoting the well-being of healthy people, not just waiting to care for the already-sick.